In this unit students will identify how to plan and carry out a statistical investigation about a topic of interest.

 - Magazines, newspapers, websites etc containing relevant examples of different types of graphs that can be used to present statistical data.
 A mix of good and poor examples would be ideal.
 Ideally the examples should be recent and topical for your students.

-- Computers and access to tools for for online questionnaires, data analysis e.g. CODAP
+- Computers and access to tools for for online questionnaires and graphing, data analysis e.g. CODAP

 - Presentation materials

 This unit is set out to cover the topic of statistical investigations in depth will likely take 1-2 weeks.
 Some of the sessions may take more than one classroom session to complete.
-There is an introduction session followed by five sessions that follow the statistical enquiry cycle (PPDAC cycle) as given in the New Zealand Curriculum.
-Posters showing the PPDAC (problem, plan, data, analysis, conclusion) cycle are available to download from Census At School.
-They are called data detective posters.
-There is also a data detective version in te reo Māori.
+There is an introduction session followed by five sessions that follow the statistical enquiry cycle (PPDAC cycle) as described in the New Zealand Curriculum.
+Data detective posters showing the PPDAC (problem, plan, data, analysis, conclusion) cycle are available to download from Census At School in English and te reo Māori.

-While this unit plan gives the five phases of the PPDAC cycle as a step by step process, in reality when using the PPDAC cycle one often moves between the different phases, for example revisiting the investigative question (problem) as a result of the planning phase.
+While this unit plan uses the five phases of the PPDAC cycle as a step by step process, in reality when using the PPDAC cycle one often moves between the different phases.
+For example, students might need to revisit the investigative question (problem) as a result of the planning phase.

 Session 1: Introduction

 This session provides an introduction and purpose to statistical investigations.
 The teacher will need to provide the students with plenty of magazines, newspapers and websites that have some good examples of how data can be presented effectively and perhaps some examples of poorly displayed data.
-Prior to the session ask the students to spend some time at home looking through magazines and newspapers to find examples of statistics to bring in for the session.
+This could be collated into a chart or slideshow.
+Prior to the session, ask the students to spend some time at home looking through magazines and newspapers to find examples of statistics to bring in for the session.

 - Start the session with a class discussion to get the students thinking about whether or not we have a need for statistical investigations, and who uses the information?